Energy-Aware Routing to Large Reasoning Models: System Model and Problem Formulation

 \subsection{Objective and simplified dynamics}

 A policy $\pi$ observes the arriving tasks and system state (including $\widetilde B_t$ and optionally harvest side-information) and makes online dispatch decisions, chooses allocations $(i(x),\tau(x))$ for dispatched tasks, and selects auxiliary energy usage $G_t$ when needed.
+In addition to observing realized harvests $\{R_t\}$, the dispatcher may observe exogenous covariates that capture predictable spatio-temporal structure in renewable availability.
 The goal is to satisfy, for every task, the deadline constraint~\eqref{eq:deadline} and the tolerance constraint~\eqref{eq:phi_constraint}, while minimizing reliance on auxiliary energy.
 Thus, considering the deficit at time $T$:

 the objective is to find the policy that minimizes this deficit

 subject to the corresponding energy dynamics~\eqref{eq:Bnonnegdynamics} and nonnegativity $\widetilde B_t\ge 0$ at all times.

 The system dynamics may be cast without the nonnegativity constraint and auxiliary energy source as follows: